Expert Answers Series

 We developed the second booklet in our Expert Recommendations series to make these recommendations available to you.
 It is intended to answer questions about what to do if your tumor returns and how to get the best care possible.
 Individuals who have been treated for chordoma in the past and are now experiencing a recurrence (tumor regrowth) will benefit most from this comprehensive booklet.
 Helping to illustrate the treatment guidelines throughout the booklet are a series of flowcharts which walk you through the suggested tests, treatment options, and follow-up steps recommended for different recurrence scenarios.

-Request a resource
+Download or request a resource

 Chordoma Foundation educational materials are for informational and educational purposes only.
 They are not a substitute for professional medical advice, diagnosis, or treatment.
 All care and treatment decisions should be made in consultation with a physician or other qualified health care professionals who are familiar with your specific health situation.
 Always seek the advice of your physician for any questions you may have regarding your medical care.
 Never disregard professional medical advice or delay in seeking it because of something you hear in a video or read on this website.